 - Multiple studies have led to the acceptance that there is a clear link between gastrointestinal health and mental health

 - Additional research confirms that a balanced intestinal system, with beneficial bacteria levels that keep the digestive system healthy, have a positive effect on mood and stress-related disorders

 - Analysis of data uncovered the fact that gut bacteria manufacture 95 percent of the body’s supply of serotonin (a chemical in the brain which influences mood) can be a reason behind substance abuse for many individuals

 Gut-Brain Connection: Latest Findings

-It is apparent that when the balance of beneficial bacteria in the gastrointestinal (GI) track suffers, health consequences may occur.
+It is apparent that when the balance of beneficial bacteria in the gastrointestinal (GI) tract suffers, health consequences may occur.
 Now, there is even more substantiation that links depression to digestive bacteria levels.

 The first population-level study focused on the relationship between gut bacteria and quality of life and depression.
 The results identified a link between gut bacteria and mental health, particularly depression.

-This recent study strengthened the concept of the gut-brain connection and produced some fascinating results:
+This study strengthened the concept of the gut-brain connection and produced some fascinating results:

 - Particular microorganisms were identified that influence mental health

 - The gut affects mental well-being and is linked to the symptoms of depression